 I headed into my classroom today after two weeks away.
 I know that is not every teacher’s wheelhouse during a break, but it brings me peace of mind.
-I am one of those teachers that prefers a gentle transition with a bit of preparation as opposed to a jarring jump back in with catch-up and chaos.
-With a few hours to reorganize my classroom setup, prep my learning space, and wrap my brain around the work I want to do with my students upon returning, I feel rejuvenated and ready to take on this second half of the year.
+I am one of those teachers who prefers a gentle transition with a bit of preparation as opposed to a jarring jump back in with catch-up and chaos.

 Redo Seating Charts and Sub Plans

 I use Progressbook to create my seating charts because it is the tool that I have found to be the most efficient.
-My favorite features of Progressbook seating charts are that I can edit/shift a student seamlessly at anytime AND student pictures can be utilized making my seating charts even more specific and helpful for subs or other adults that may be in my classroom.
+My favorite features of Progressbook seating charts are that I can edit/shift a student seamlessly at anytime, AND student pictures can be utilized, making my seating charts even more helpful for subs or other adults that may be in my classroom.

-Today, I simply redid each of my classes’ seating charts (I teach 3-double-blocked ELA classes), saved, and printed them to add to my sub binder.
-Total time spent=15 minutes.
+Today, I simply redid each of my classes’ seating charts (I teach 3-double-blocked ELA classes), saved them, and printed them to add to my sub binder.
+Total time spent: 15 minutes.

 I also took a few minutes to restock my ELA classroom must-haves.
-This includes pencils, cleaning supplies, and replenish student birthday goodies.
+This includes pencils, cleaning supplies, and replenishing student birthday goodies.
 I also re-filled the air freshener, wiped down the desks, and put new batteries in my lights.
-Having these little things restocked and ready means we are ready to take on learning and puts my mind at ease.
-Total time spent=15 minutes.
+Having these little things restocked and ready means we are ready to take on learning, which puts my mind at ease.
+Total time spent: 15 minutes.

 Revamp Book Displays

-In quarter 3, we are transitioning from our service learning/informational text unit to fiction, so shifting book displays and returning books to our public library was a priority.
+In quarter 3, we are transitioning from our service learning/informational text unit to fiction, so shifting book displays and returning books to our public library were priorities.

 Reorganize Learning Spaces

-When things are ready to go, and we have what we need, learning can take place.
-Updating word walls, recycling first semester copies, updating my daily agenda slides (I modified this Canva design to meet my classroom needs), and making copies are just a few of the simple ways to make my classroom setup ready for semester #2 of the school year.
-Time spent=60 minutes.
+When things are ready to go and we have what we need, learning can take place.
+Updating word walls, recycling first semester copies, updating my daily agenda slides, and making copies are just a few of the simple ways to make my classroom setup ready for semester #2 of the school year.
+Time spent: 60 minutes.

 As teachers, we have to do what is best for us within our own unique circumstances and situations.
-Because I do not have a ton of time to spend in my classroom before or after school due to the busyness of my family and three kids, I need to make the most of flexible times, and so I do just that.
-However, if the thought of heading into school to do any kind of work during break time brings zero sense of joy, take this time to do what is best for you.
-All the best as you head into 2023!
+Because I do not have a ton of time to spend in my classroom before or after school due to my own three kids’ activities, I need to make the most of these flexible times during winter break.
+However, if the thought of heading into school to do any work during break makes you cringe, I totally get it.
+Take this time to do what is best for you.
+All the best as you head into 2024!